Ken May

-Ken May is an American business executive, advisor, and former CEO, known for leading major companies in logistics, hospitality, and sports entertainment.
-He has served as CEO of Topgolf, FedEx Office, Drive Shack Inc., and JumpShot, and currently serves as an executive advisor and board member across several emerging brands.
-May is recognized for his ability to scale businesses, foster people-first cultures, and drive innovation across traditional and experiential sectors.
+Ken May is an American business executive, advisor, and former CEO, known for leading companies in logistics, hospitality, and sports entertainment.
+He has been CEO of Topgolf, FedEx Office, Drive Shack Inc., and JumpShot, and is an executive advisor and board member across several emerging brands.

-Early life and education
+Early life

 May earned a Bachelor of Business Administration (B.B.A.) from the University of Memphis and a Master of Business Administration (M.B.A.) from the Haslam College of Business at the University of Tennessee.

 Career

 Topgolf (2013–2017)

 May joined Topgolf in August 2013 as COO and was promoted to President & CEO of U.S. venue operations in July 2014.
 Under his leadership, Topgolf expanded from approximately $70 million to $750 million in annual revenue, opened 24 U.S. venues, and grew its workforce from around 5,000 to over 20,000 employees.
 During this period, D Magazine’s 2016 “My Office” feature highlighted May’s playful and forward-thinking office design—complete with beer taps and glass walls—underscoring the culture change he cultivated at the company.
 He retired from the company in October 2017.